 - Mike worked with Supervisor Sheila Kuehl to create multi-disciplinary teams of outreach workers called “C3” (County-City-Community) Teams to focus outreach in Venice encampments.

-- Mike lead the charge to make LA a leader in the creation of clean energy and to create a pathway to 100% clean energy in LA.
+- Mike is leading the charge to make LA a leader in the creation of clean energy, and to create a pathway to 100% clean energy in LA.